 General Mounting Information

-Rough Opening: Make your opening a minimum of 5/8" to 3/4" (total) extra room from side to side and 1/2" extra room from top to bottom.
-If you ordered a custom sized vault door we automatically reduce the vault to meet your rough opening dimension.
-We ask you to provided the rough opening dimensions upon ordering.
+Rough Opening: By selecting one of our four standard vault door rough opening sizes, listed above, a 1/2" clearance on the height and 1/2" on each side (1.0" total) on the width is standard.
+If you order a custom sized vault door we automatically reduce the vault door frame to meet your rough opening dimension.
+This allows the installer to shim the frame into place.
 When mounted, with the door open, you will need a minimum of 1/4-1/2" of clearance from the bottom of the door, to the floor to determine if you need to create more of a threshold.

 Needed after purchase: For standard size vault doors, purchase 10 anchors that are 1/2" to 5/8" in diameter and 3-4" in length.
 Custom sized vaults will have a different amount depending on the size purchased.

 General Mounting Information: The door is hung like a pre-hung door, with the exception that it's heavy and will shift around as easy.

 Read the entire instructions before beginning.
 Being cautious and using good judgment.
 These instruction are an outline and installation of the vaults are recommended to be done by a professional.
 We will not be liable for death, injury, or damage to property.

 Place the vault door into position.
 Be sure to have it laid down on some type of support so the dial and handle does not get damaged.
 Position it in the doorway the way you want it.
 Lift, open and stabilize the door.
 You will likely need a pry bar or 2x4 to pry the door up (and out) to a 90 degree angle.
 As the door swings open, lift and pull the door at the same time, stabilizing the frame.

 Once open, the door will need support on the outside corner, to help hold it up and to move frame back into the marked position.